nkrapivin/nkrapivin/README.md

 My name's Nik, or Nikita Krapivin if you prefer boring legal names, I speak English and Russian, my timezone is UTC+05 or MSK+02.

 I'm 17 years old, my current occupation is doing console ports.
+I (currently) study at [PMK](https://pmkedu.pro)

 # How to reach me